What, exactly, was so wrong with reason in the post-Enlightenment era?

 Perhaps we don’t need knowledge of this epistemological variety in order to survive.
 Perhaps we have permanently hard-wired limitations to what we can truly know.
 Perhaps the essentials of the mind-brain were not built for context-free knowledge; but for survival and the propagation of the human species.

-And wasn’t all this why Descartes’ reason attempted to effectively play God way back in the 17th century?
+And wasn’t all this why Descartes’ own mind attempted to effectively play God way back in the 17th century?
 To Descartes and other rationalists, our reason is essentially God within us.
 It was His gift to us.
 We should, therefore, use it wisely and correctly.
 And, according to Descartes, the way to do that was to dispense with tradition and authority when it comes to philosophising – that is, to the utilisation of reason.

 Like Plato and the Platonists, we were going back to the beginning – to arché.
 Or, in the colloquial, we must get back to the basics of the mind or reason.
-That is, what is always there and always has been there within the mind, despite its tempestuous relations with the external world.
+That is, what is always there and always has been there within the mind; despite its tempestuous relations with the external world.